 You’ll notice that there is a combination of Amazon links, internal links to other articles, and links to our sales page.

 Just remember to add links where it makes sense.
 Don’t force it or you won’t get the click anyway.

 This is by far the BEST way to make money with the Amazon affiliate program.
-You’ll get the most clicks and purchases from Amazon with this technique.
+In our experience, it generates the most clicks and purchases from Amazon.

 We’ll illustrate this concept with an example from an article on our other blog: The Top 5 Plant-Based Protein Powders for Women.

-These posts are very effective at getting clicks and purchases!
+These types of posts are very effective at getting clicks and purchases!